ZaidQureshi/bam/README.md

 Loading/Unloading the Kernel Module
 -------------------------------------------------------------------------------
-#### FOR ASPLOS AOE: THE MODULE FOR THE SSDS NEEDED FOR TESTING IS ALREADY LOADED!
-NOT AS MANY SSDS AS USED IN THE PAPER ARE AVAILABLE AS THIS IS A MINIATURE SYSTEM USED FOR TESTING!

 In order to be able to use the custom kernel module for the NVMe device, we need to first unbind the NVMe device from the default Linux NVMe driver.